adyoussef/adyoussef.github.io/content/publication/conference-paper3/index.md

 #This paper introduces two novel machine learning based approaches to improve hadron-level simulation by integrating experimental observables; **M**icroscopic **A**lterations **G**enerated from **I**R **C**ollections (**MAGIC**), which fine-tunes normalizing flows, pre-trained on simulated data from PYTHIA, on experimental observables, and the **C**ollective **R**eweighting **M**ethod (**CRM**), which reweights existing fragmentation functions to match experimental observables with a two-step procedure that makes use of a observable-level classifier and hadron-level particle cloud-based regressor.
 Both methods show a promising direction towards data-driven models for hadronization.

 # Summary.
 An optional shortened abstract.
-summary: In this paper we present ....
+summary: In this paper, we present, the first steps in developing a new class of hadronization models utilizing machine learning.
+We introduce the pipeline using conditional sliced Wasserstein autoencoder, and successfully reproduce a simplified version of the current state-of-the-art simulator

 tags: []